MichaelOdaba/readmarket/README.md

 ## 🎯 Overview

 **ReadMarket** is a modern, fullstack ebook marketplace platform designed to solve the problem of manual PDF distribution in educational settings.
-Built with MERN stack (MongoDB, Express, React, Node.js), it enables users to:
+Built with React, TypeScript, Express, and MongoDB, it enables users to:

 - **Buy** digital resources (ebooks, PDFs, study materials)
 - **Sell** their own content to a growing community
 - **Manage** inventory and view purchase history
 - **Collaborate** through secure transactions and notifications

-Originally created to help students in school buy and sell past question papers and books digitally, ReadMarket now serves as a complete platform for digital resource commerce.
+Originally created to help students buy and sell past question papers and books digitally, ReadMarket now serves as a complete platform for digital resource commerce, targeting the Nigerian and African university market.

 ---